 - About: A lot of customers remain at home and have a minimal and easy-going lifestyle.
 They need high-speed, interruption-free internet access.

-- Identifiers/Personality traits: Introverts, likes routines, makes schedules, prefers online shopping, sticks with the companies they trust.
+- Identifiers/Personality traits: Introverts, like routines, makes schedules prefer online shopping, and stick with the companies they trust.

-- Goals: Wants easily available service, 24x7 customer support, prefers self-service technologies and chatbots over interacting with representatives.
+- Goals: Wants easily available service, and 24×7 customer support, prefers self-service technologies and chatbots over interacting with representatives.

 - Challenges: Fluctuating internet connection while working or consuming media.
 Not enough signal coverage.

-Step 4: Explain the product alignment to the customer needs
+Step 4: Explain the product alignment to the Customer’s Needs

 You’ve gathered info and created customer personas.
 The final step is to explain how your product or service caters to the needs of your customers.
 Here, you specify the solution you offer to your customers to tackle the challenges they face.

-Mention the USPs of your product, its features, and they benefit the customer.
+Mention the USPs of your product and its features, and they benefit the customer.
 Here, you also mention how your offerings make your customers’ lives better.

 Understanding your customers inside out helps you assist them better in solving their problems while also achieving success.
 Analyze your customers as often as required to stay updated about their ever-changing needs.